Narashi14/TopInfo/README.md

-# topinfo a class project
+# topinfo is a class project